JoyZadan/html-css-portfolio-project/README.md

 * Colour Scheme
     - The main colours used on the Train in XR website are magenta purple and black.
 A complementary shade of vivid orange is also used for buttons on hover and on outro sections of the Services and About Us pages.
 The psychology of colour used on the website can be found [here](https://www.trajectorywebdesign.com/blog/web-design-color-psychology/).
 * Typography
-    - Montserrat is the main font used across the website with Fira Sans for emphasis and Sans-Serif as the fallback font.
-Montserrat and Fira Sans are often used together with the former known for being used frequently on technology sites.
+    - Montserrat is the main font used across the website with Sans-Serif as the fallback font.
+Montserrat is known for being used frequently on technology sites.
 * Imagery
     - Images and vector illustrations were carefully selected for the site.
 The images used show computer generated imagery (CGI) examples common across VR and AR solutions.
 Other images also show learners from different industry sectors.
 The three vector illustrations used show the stages of a CGI development, from a face and a hand in mesh to a half mesh/ half digital human face and hand.